Do you go to the store for one item and end up with a whole cart? That’s how I used to shop until I started this healthy

 - Don’t shop while hungry.
 I’m always tempted to pick up extra this way.

 - Meat is expensive!
-Try eating meals without it sometimes
+Try eating meatless meals sometimes.
+My current grocery list is mostly vegetarian.

 - Don’t stick to one store, shop around for better prices.

 $50 Weekly Meal Plan

 Now that we’re done buying groceries on a budget, what are we going to eat?

 I try to create a cheap, healthy meal plan by looking at the serving sizes and counting calories.
 Here are many more healthy meals to eat on a budget.